NicoAcunaR/Haar_fluctuations/README.md

 - Shaun Lovejoy (lovejoy@physics.mcgill.ca)

 ### Report
 This function was developed as part of a MSc research project.
-You can find more about it [here].
+You can find more about it [here](Report/DRAFT_Geographic variability of dut and temperature in macroweather and climate scaling regimes.pdf).

 ### Example Notebook
 Test and run the function using our Haar-RMS notebook.